DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 #### <font color=#FFA689>Ejection Fraction</font>

-Let's have a look at the distribution of the feature Serum Creatinine.
+Let's have a look at the distribution of the feature ejection fraction.

 ```
 plt.figure(figsize=(10,7))